Bangkok Dangerous (2008 film): Plot

-Midway through the movie, Joe meets Fon, a deaf-mute pharmacist, with whom he becomes intrigued after a brief consultation.
+Midway, Joe meets Fon, a deaf-mute pharmacist, with whom he becomes intrigued after a brief consultation.
 Joe later returns to the pharmacy to invite Fon out for dinner.
-Soon after Joe falls for Fon and meets her mother, the affair is cut short when he shoots and kills two assailants in Fon's presence.
+Soon after Joe falls for Fon and meets her mother, the affair is cut short when he shoots and kills two armed muggers in Fon's presence.
 Blood splatters on Fon, and she runs off, trembling and traumatized by the violent deaths.
 Feeling betrayed, Fon cannot forgive Joe and ends their relationship.

-Before the third kill, the gang attempts to identify Joe, and he warns them off.
+Before the third kill, the gang attempts to identify Joe but fail to track him, and Joe warns Surat never to follow him.
 For the third execution that takes place at the Damnoen Saduak floating market, Kong assists Joe.
 The kill does not go as planned, and the target, a playboy and a criminal underworld associate, nearly gets away but Joe manages to catch and assassinate him.
 Before beginning his last mission Joe visits Fon, presumably to say goodbye.
-She initially ignores him but as Joe begins to drive away she runs after his car.
+She initially ignores him but as Joe begins to drive away, she runs after his car.

 His fourth target is the Prime Minister of Thailand, who is revered by many but a great hindrance to Surat due to his hard-line crackdown on organized crime.
-Joe is about to make the kill when he has second thoughts, is spotted, and escapes through a panicking crowd.
-Meanwhile, the gang has abducted Aom and Kong with plans to execute them.
+Joe is about to make the kill when he has second thoughts, is spotted and escapes through a panicking crowd.
+Meanwhile, the gang has abducted Aom and Kong and Surat threatened Aom in exchange for Joe's location.
 Joe, now a target, is attacked at his house by four of Surat's henchmen.
 He uses explosives to take them out and is faced with the choice of rescuing Kong or leaving the country unharmed.
 Joe decides to rescue Kong, so he sets off to the gang's headquarters with one of the half-alive attackers.

 Joe goes to the gang's headquarters, kills most of the gang including Surat's underboss/bodyguard (who is blown into half by explosives), and saves Kong and Aom.
 The fearful gang leader flees to his car with three other accomplices.
 Joe spots him and shoots the gang members, then gets into the back seat with Surat.
 As the police arrive at the location, Joe realizes he has only one bullet.
 He puts his head adjacent to Surat's, puts the gun up to his temple and pulls the trigger, killing himself and Surat.